Contract Options Trading Conditions

 On the last trading day, clients will not be able to exercise any position, since the expiry auto-exercise process will manage exercising against the exercise settlement value.

-When trading Contract Options at Saxo Capital Markets, all Options positions are subject to an auto exercise procedure at expiry:
+When trading Contract Options at Saxo Bank, all Options positions are subject to an auto exercise procedure at expiry:

 - All long positions on in-the-money Options are assumed to be exercised